defaultroute0/VCF-Operations-For-Networks/README.md

 count of  Firewall Rule Membership Change in last 24 hours count of   Apply Rule To Vnic Failed Alert

-Firewall Rule where  Applied To is set   (GOOD for scaling large rule sets) Firewall Rule where  Applied To is not set    (BAD for scaling large rule sets) Firewall Rule group by  Section Name
+NSX Policy Firewall Rule where  Applied To is set   (GOOD for scaling large rule sets) NSX Policy Firewall Rule where  Applied To is not set    (BAD for scaling large rule sets) NSX Policy Firewall Rule where Applied To is set  group by Applied To     (Rules with same apply to lumped together) Firewall Rule group by  Section Name

 ** Identifying Dup's (See where logic is used in more than one rule) etc:**